broegaard/telemed/Diary.md

     git merge development

 A bit of conflicts to be handled.
+Done.

+Commit 86c391c introduces the invoker for the lobby.